-With all night study sessions, the stress of exams, (dreaded) group projects, and a changing schedule, college gives students a lot to juggle!
-Students who also experience chronic health issues, such as hypothyroidism, have even more on their plate.
+With all-night study sessions, the stress of exams, (dreaded) group projects, and a changing schedule, college gives students a lot to juggle!
+Students who also experience chronic health issues, such as hypothyroidism, have even more on their plates.

-Combine the pressures of college with the pressures of managing illness, and it’s easy to risk burnout.
-If your illness flares up, it will affect your ability to do well in school.
+Combine the pressures of college with the demands of managing an illness, and it's easy to risk burnout.
+If your disease flares up, it will affect your ability to do well in school.
 If you begin doing worse in school, that could increase your stress and impact your health habits, causing your symptoms to become even more severe.

 These tips help you avoid that negative cycle, so you can finish college without your hypothyroidism getting worse or impacting your grades.

-Many students go to college away from home, or have different insurance while they’re in school.
-Don’t make the mistake of waiting until you need a doctor to find one!
+Many students go to college away from home or have different insurance while they're in school.
 Check out which doctors are available in your network and your area, and establish care with one that you trust, making sure they understand your medical history.
-That way, if your hypothyroidism symptoms change, you won’t have to travel back home or rush to get a last-minute appointment with someone you’ve never met.
+That way, if your hypothyroidism symptoms change, you won't have to travel back home or rush to get a last-minute appointment with someone you've never met.

 Also, find a local pharmacy and have any prescriptions transferred there.
-You don’t want to find yourself scrambling for refills or having to go without medication for a period of time because you’re too busy or realize mid-semester you’re running out of meds.
+You don't want to find yourself scrambling for refills or having to go without medication for a while because you're too busy or realize mid-semester you're running out of meds.
 Skipping medication is a sure-fire way to throw your hypothyroidism out of whack.

-Both weight gain and sluggishness are symptoms of hypothyroidism, which means maintaining a balanced diet is important.
-Eat frequently enough that you keep your energy up throughout the day so you are alert in class and can properly attend to your studies.
-If you are one of the 45% of college students who skip meals for financial reasons, seek out on-campus resources to see what free or lower cost meals are available.
-Many schools have resources not all students are aware of.
+Both weight gain and sluggishness are symptoms of hypothyroidism, which means maintaining a balanced diet is essential.
+Eat frequently enough that you keep your energy up throughout the day.
+This way you are alert in class and can adequately attend to your studies.
+If you are one of the 45% of college students who skip meals for financial reasons, seek out on-campus resources to see what free or lower-cost meals are available.
+Many schools have resources like this available.

-Regular exercise, such as cardio and strength training, also helps you maintain a healthy weight and keep your energy up.
-Aim for 30+ minutes, at least three times a week.
-Thankfully, almost all colleges and universities have free fitness facilities available to students, so you can get your sweat on without breaking the bank.
-Try out different types of exercise and continue whatever you enjoy the most, whether that’s yoga, weights, swimming, hip-hop dance, or something else.
-The more you enjoy it, the more likely you’ll stick with it!
+Almost all colleges and universities have free fitness facilities available to students, so you can get your sweat on without breaking the bank.
+Aim for 30+ minutes, three to five times per week, and try out different types of exercise to find what you enjoy the most.
+The more you enjoy it, the more likely you'll stick with it.

-Stress increases illness symptoms and college students face increased stress, so you want to incorporate healthy relaxation into your daily and weekly routines all semester long.
-(And no, despite what your classmates might be doing to relax, looking at your phone or drinking alcohol don’t count as healthy relaxation.)
+Stress can affect endocrine function and increases symptoms.
+College students face increased stress, so it's crucial to incorporate healthy relaxation into your routine all semester long.
+(And, despite what your classmates might be doing to relax, looking at your phone or drinking alcohol don't count as healthy relaxation.)

-Healthy relaxation might include meditating, taking a walk through nature, painting watercolors, enjoying lunch with close friends, or scheduling a massage.
+Healthy relaxation might include meditating, taking a walk through nature, painting watercolors, socializing with friends, or scheduling a massage.
 Relaxing looks different for everyone.
-What you do to relax isn’t important so long as you genuinely feel relaxed, providing your body a much-needed break from the daily tension experienced by most students.
+What you do to relax isn't important, so long as you genuinely feel relaxed.
+Give your body a much-needed break from the daily tension experienced by most students.